Custom component - CustomComponent

 ## Creating a component <a href="#komponentniestandardowycustomcomponent-tworzeniekomponentu" id="komponentniestandardowycustomcomponent-tworzeniekomponentu"></a>

 A new component is created in the same way as other components.
-After navigating to the **Library** module and selecting the **Custom components** tab, click the **Add custom component** button and in the opened window set the name and location of the created artifact (More information about the editor itself: [Custom Components Editor](https://docs.eximee.com/documentation/documentation-en/budowanie-aplikacji/interfejs-uzytkownika/komponenty-rozszerzone/komponent-niestandardowy-customcomponent/edytor-komponentow-niestandardowych))
+After going to the module **Library** and selecting the tab **Custom components** click the button **Add custom component** and in the opened window set the name and location of the created artifact (More information about the editor itself: [Custom component editor](/documentation/documentation-en/budowanie-aplikacji/interfejs-uzytkownika/komponenty-rozszerzone/komponent-niestandardowy-customcomponent/edytor-komponentow-niestandardowych.md))

 ## JavaScript script <a href="#komponentniestandardowycustomcomponent-skryptjavascript" id="komponentniestandardowycustomcomponent-skryptjavascript"></a>